 The information in the media may be inaccurate speculation, but if true we could become implicated in money laundering and face prosecution from authorities in the UK and potentially also abroad.
 We would need to carry out due diligence on the individuals and companies involved as well as understanding clearly the status of any bank accounts and amounts that would likely be paid.
 We could need to report the transaction to the authorities if we suspected links to criminal activity.
-This approach would therefore need reporting to the Group Head of Security, or Legal Function leader in your relevant Hub.
+This approach would therefore need reporting to a Compliance Officer, or Legal Function leader in your relevant Hub.